A guide to the 10 best Vietnam day trips to take from Hanoi, Ho Chi Minh City (Saigon), Danang or Hoi An.

 - Day trip to Ninh Binh (Tam Coc) from Hanoi

-- Day trip to Perfume Pagoda from Hanoi
+- Day trip to the Perfume Pagoda from Hanoi

 - Day trip to Hue from Danang